KoenVanduffel/CR-6_Strain_Gauge_Mounts/Dragon/README.md

 ![20211128_173451](https://user-images.githubusercontent.com/13643644/143777779-1cc8d4be-a9ae-40d5-b931-04c762d52269.jpg)
 ![20211128_173757](https://user-images.githubusercontent.com/13643644/143777800-92ae731e-ab8d-4e25-90d5-e8158084ae26.jpg)

 This test produces overhangs up to 80°.
-Up to 60° the overhangs are perfect, 70° is perfectly useable and even 80° would be usefull if no other way is found and some sagging is accepted (PLA @200 °C, 0.4 mm nozzle, 0.2 mm layer height, 0.45 mm line width, 25 mm/s exterior walls).
+Up to 60° the overhangs are perfect, 70° is perfectly useable and even 80° would be useful if no other way is found and some sagging is accepted (PLA @200 °C, 0.4 mm nozzle, 0.2 mm layer height, 0.45 mm line width, 25 mm/s exterior walls).
 I tested slower print speeds but that produces lesser results.
 Using the 5015 the results are less good when printing faster.
 The 5020 manages up to 50 mm/s with no/barely loss in overhang quality.
 Beyond 50 mm/s outer layer speed a 10° lesser overhang maximum should be used.

 ### Print settings: